TheStalwart/tldrtravel.info/README.md

 - No sponsored content.
 - Strive for [accessibility for neurodivergent](https://www.wypartnership.co.uk/application/files/3716/4735/6437/making-information-accessible-for-neurodivergent-people-final-v2-20.04.21.pdf).
 - External links should be deep as much as possible.
+- External links should lead to english version if available.

 ## Design Policy